 Getting Legal Help After a Rear-End Collision

-For over a quarter century, Ostroff Injury Law has obtained million-dollar recoveries across Pennsylvania and has helped more than 25,000 crash victims.
-The Ostroff team are masters of Pennsylvania vehicle accident law and aggressively represents their clients to maximize recovery.
+For over a quarter century, Ostroff Godshall Injury and Accident Lawyers has obtained million-dollar recoveries across Pennsylvania and has helped more than 25,000 crash victims.
+The Ostroff team are masters of Pennsylvania vehicle accident law and aggressively represents their clients to maximize recovery through lawsuits and settlements.

 Contact our firm if you suffered injuries in a rear-end crash, even if another lawyer turned your case down or advised you that you don’t have a case.
 It doesn’t matter to us what other lawyers told you.
 We have recovered millions of dollars for clients who initially were told or thought they could not seek justice and fair compensation.
 Even if you have limited tort insurance coverage and were told you cannot file a claim, call us.
 We have obtained tens of millions of dollars for accident victims covered by limited tort insurance.

 If you suffered injuries in a rear-end vehicle accident, we can help.
-Contact Ostroff Injury Law today to speak with our Pennsylvania car crash lawyers about how we can help you.
+Contact Ostroff Godshall Injury and Accident Lawyers today to speak with our Pennsylvania car crash lawyers about how we can help you.